DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/hilo/python.md

 print "You will have 6 tries to guess the amount of money in the" print "HiLo jackpot, which is between 1 and 100 dollars.
-If you" print "guess the amount, you win $10 for every guess you don't take!" print "Then you get another change to win more money.
+If you" print "guess the amount, you win $10 for every guess you don't take!" print "Then you get another changc to win more money.
 However," print "if you do not guess the amount, the game ends!" print